 But, 20-plus years later, looking back on that decision to get a degree in Political Science, was it worth it and what did I do with it?
 And, if you have a Political Science degree, what can you do with it too?

-Typical Careers With a Political Science Degree – Although most people, if asked, would presume the only thing you can do with a degree in Political Science is go into politics or law school, nothing could be further from the truth.
+Typical Jobs With a Political Science Degree – Although most people, if asked, would presume the only thing you can do with a degree in Political Science is go into politics or law school, nothing could be further from the truth.

 Sure, with a Poli Sci degree, many people go onto law school.
 Others become Political Consultants, Lobbyists and even Diplomats.
 These are typical careers but there are many others.
 But, just having a degree in Political Science opens up other doors you probably wouldn’t even think of, simply because of the skills you learn while studying it.